Analysis | What the Trump family’s new political committees can and can’t do

 The president isn’t the only Trump who appears to be exploring the boundaries of campaign fundraising.
-Aides to his son Donald Trump Jr. have formed a political action committee called Save the U.S. Senate PAC that is focused on the run-off elections in Georgia in early January.
+Aides to his son Donald Trump Jr. have formed a political action committee called Save the U.S. Senate PAC that is focused on the runoff elections in Georgia in early January.
 It will produce ads starring Trump Jr. that aim to boost turnout for the contests.

 If you are not intimately familiar with the nuances of federal election law, you may be curious how money can be raised into these committees and how it can be spent.
 To explain, we reached out to Lawrence Noble, former general counsel to the Federal Election Commission and adjunct professor at American University’s Washington College of Law.